DevCorvus/DevCorvus/README.md

 My name is Luis Portillo, I'm a fullstack developer since 2020 from Venezuela, looking to especialize myself in backend engineering.
 Learning is my passion and constant improvement is the goal!

 - 🐱‍💻 I work as a freelance developer building web applications, focusing quality over quantity and attention to detail for software and people.
-- 📖 I'm currently learning Go, Edge engineering and some DevOps.
+- 📖 I'm currently learning Go, Rust, Edge engineering and some DevOps.
 - 🔥 In my free time I love to learn new things, especially those related to science and tech.
 Also playing videogames and watching anime sometimes.
 - 🚀 Building the software infrastructure of the future, one commit and deploy at a time!
 - 🌌 Interstellar Dream enjoyer 🔭